Construction Craft Laborer

 NCCER HVACR Curriculum

-The Construction Craft Laborer Apprenticeship program is a comprehensive 2-year course that combines practical experience with classroom learning.
-It requires 167 hours of Related Technical Instruction (RTI), each year, and 4,000 total hours of On-the-Job Learning (OJL).
-The RTI follows the National Center for Construction Education & Research (NCCER) curriculum, with apprentices earning industry-recognized, stackable credentials at each level.
-The program starts with CORE, an introductory module covering communication skills, employability, basic safety practices, and the use of construction tools, before advancing through Construction Craft Laborer Levels 1 and 2.
-Applications are due by July 1, 2025.
+The RTI component follows the National Center for Construction Education & Research (NCCER) curriculum, enabling apprentices to earn industry-recognized, stackable credentials at each stage of the program.
+Training begins with CORE—an introductory module focused on communication skills, employability, basic construction safety practices, and the proper use of tools—before progressing through Construction Craft Laborer Levels 1 and 2.

 Image